-First, the lack if availability of liquidity and the challenges in accumulating enough resources and cash to fund investments-including regular routine capital expenditures-often leads to under-investment in modernizing the facility’s infrastructure (buildings and equipment) over time under the “pay-as-you-go” approach.
-In addition, when an organization invest much of its cash into non-liquid facilities or equipment, the lower “safety net” of liquidity exposes the organization to future operating risks such as disruptions to the hospital’s revenue cycle or billing process as described in the case study above.
+First, the lack of availability of liquidity and the challenges in accumulating enough resources and cash to fund investments—including regular routine capital expenditures—often leads to under-investment in modernizing the facility’s infrastructure (buildings and equipment) over time under the “pay-as-you-go” approach.
+In addition, when an organization invests much of its cash into non-liquid facilities or equipment, the lower “safety net” of liquidity exposes the organization to future operating risks such as disruptions to the hospital’s revenue cycle or billing process as described in the case study above.
 Even without the change of the IT systems responsible for capturing medical information and generating accurate bills, this type of disruption can take place for many other reasons, including:

 - Loss of a key staff member in the billing department

 - The need to refinance or replace debt structures that are not long-term, fixed-rate debt

 - The need to pay back Medicare in a cost report settlement (for critical access hospitals)

 - Failed contract negotiations that reduce service income

 Changes in the healthcare marketplace or local competitive environment are also future risks to the organization with a poor liquidity position.
 This includes:

 - Loss of volumes as a result of a provider group leaving or (even worse) moving to a competitor